 Looking to hike to a waterfall in South Australia this winter?
-Here's 10 of the best waterfall walks and our tips to explore them in their full glory.
+Here are 10 of our best waterfall walks and where find them.

 Article courtesy of WALKING SA

 Looking for a walking trail this winter?
 Here's Walking SA's best 10 waterfall walks, from leisurely strolls to hard-core hikes.

 A hike that visits all three of the waterfalls in Morialta Conservation Park, skirting around the gorge up Fourth Creek past First Falls, Second Falls and Third Falls.
 First Falls are the dramatic falls accessible from the easy Morialta Falls Valley Walk, which can also be viewed from above at Eagle Nest Lookout on the Three Falls Grand Hike.

 Distance: 5.39km, 1.5 hours walk.

 Where to find it: Morialta Conservation Park, less than 30 minutes drive from Adelaide city.